xulong0826/RUMC/README.md

 # RUMC

-A PyTorch implementation of "RUMC: Reward-Guided Monte Carlo Sampling with Uncertainty for De Novo Molecular Generation."
+Official implementation of "RUMC: Reward-Guided Monte Carlo Sampling with Uncertainty for De Novo Molecular Generation".
 The paper has been accepted by NTCI 2025.

 # Acknowledgements